 The first of these is the Find Variables button.
 This automatically finds all the variables in your command (which, as you may recall, is anything inside ‘$’ symbols) and puts them in the Form Fields section.
 It even works for workflows with multiple commands of different types.
 Easy, right?

-Form fields and macros are the magic sauce that make templates as useful as they are.
+Form fields and macros are the magic sauce that makes templates as useful as they are.
 For example, consider the following templated query:

 Once you have created the template, all that’s left is to run it and view the results.
 To run the command, you only need to provide inputs for the form fields and then run it on the page below.